audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem1.md

     - Answer: $11.50

-5. Dang… Before you can confirm the orders, you need to input a password to move on!
+5. Dang… Before you can confirm the orders, you need to print a password to move on!
 Print the password EXACTLY as typed (NO COPYPASTING):

-    `SYS_c0nF1rm: 1 L0v3 p1zZ@ p&s$wRd123 br41N G@m3$ iZ d@ B3$T!!`
+    `SYS_c0nF1rm: 1 L0v3 p1zZ@!!!`

 [Get started with the starter code: problem1.py](https://github.com/audreyyluu/icssc-brain-games-blindfolded-coding-2025/blob/main/problem1.py)